felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 ```

 If you're still on the fence about embedding this kind of logic into your
-database, let's have a look how our approach gives us advanced analytical
+database, let's see how our approach gives us advanced analytical powers as a
-powers as a free by-product.
+free by-product.
 Let's consider a new data set of 3 orders:

 ```sql